MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-end-to-end-dataflow.md

 ms.date: 05/23/2023
 ---

-# Module 2: Create a dataflow in Data Factory
+# Module 2: Transform data with a dataflow in Data Factory

 This module takes about 25 minutes to create a dataflow, apply transformations, and move the raw data from the Bronze table into a Gold Lakehouse table.